📅 Where did your time and money go? Grab the quick reset plan.

 GasOne Propane/Butane Gas Stove

-According to the American Red Cross, you need to keep at least two weeks’ worth of non-perishable goods at home, in case of emergency.
+According to the American Red Cross, you need to keep not just a three-day supply but at least two weeks’ worth of non-perishable goods at home, in case of emergency.

-Make sure to stock up on peanut butter, nuts, beef jerky, and trail mix.
+Make sure to stock up on your own food such as peanut butter, nuts, beef jerky, and trail mix.

-Other things you need to keep in a safe location that you can easily grab:
+The following items are things you need to keep in a safe location that you can easily grab, be sure to add them to your home emergency kit checklist:

 1. Pet food